programmer90000/linux-set-up-docs/set-up-individual-apps.md

 ### Connect Host And Guest Machines

+Shutdown the VM

+In the VirtualBox Manager window, right click on the VM

+Select `Settings`

+Select `Network`

+Set `Attached to` to `Bridged Adapter`

+Set `Name` to the name of your host's network adapter

+> If this name doesn't work, try using a different name

+Set the `Promiscuous Mode` to `Allow All`

+Start the VM

 Open the `KDE Connect` app on both the host machine and virtual machine

 Connect both machines to one another